saveourtool/diktat/info/guide/diktat-coding-convention.md

  */
 ```

-Other KDoc tags (such as @param type parameters and @see.) can be added as follows:
+Other KDoc tags (such as @param type parameters and @see.) can be added as follow:
 ```kotlin
 /**
  * Description of functionality